Edit this wiki page Follow

 S.T.A.L.K.E.R.
 Complete 2009

 The STALKER Complete 2009 mod was designed by professional graphic artists and has set the standards for making STALKER mods.
-It's grand success has inspired many similar project, but the Complete 2009 is one of the most talked-about and famous mods out there – for any game, really.
+Its grand success has inspired many similar project, but the Complete 2009 is one of the most talked-about and famous mods out there – for any game, really.
 The mod has even been reviewed by magazines such as PCFormat among others.

-One of the key designers working on the Complete 2009, Pavel Dolgov (ArtisPavel) and the rest of the Complete crew, spent nearly two years designing the mod.
-They have renewed the game with new visual qualities (over 900 textures has been redone) as well as redone some of the gameplay to make it more fit for people which otherwise might not have been into STALKER in the first place.
-The team working on the mod has made sure not to screw around with the core elements of the game so the experience of the game will stay the same, but might only be enhanced by beautiful graphics fit for a newer generation.
-Simply put, the whole presentation of the game has been improved so a wider range of audience might be able to enjoy this game as much as hardcore STALKER-fans.
+as well as modified some of the gameplay to make it more fit for people which otherwise might not have originally been into STALKER.
+The team working on the mod has made sure not to screw around with the core elements of the game; the overall experience will stay the same, albeit enhanced by beautiful graphics fit for a newer generation.
+Simply put, the whole presentation of the game has been improved so a wider range of audience might be able to enjoy this game as much as hardcore STALKER fans.

 Full list of features and enhancements: